 How Can I Get a Whooping Cough Vaccine?

 The primary care physicians and nurse practitioners at Riverview Medical Center give many types of immunizations, including the whooping cough vaccine.
-Drop by our Rock Hill location anytime (we’re open 24/7) or call for more information.
+Drop by our Rock Hill location anytime (we’re open seven days a week) or call for more information.